Senate. Several thousand solar

 - Psycho Strings: When Anakin begins his rampage against the Tusken Raiders.

 - Pyrrhic Victory: Obi-Wan muses that he is grateful they have the clone army, otherwise they wouldn't have won the day.
-Yoda emphatically tells him it was not a victory, because the most devastating war in the history of the Republic started.
+Yoda emphatically tells him it was not a victory, because the most devastating war in the history of the Republic has begun.

 - Real Men Wear Pink: Mace Windu's purple lightsaber, the result of Executive Meddling by Samuel L. Jackson.